Dynamical Spreading and Memory Retention Under Power Law Potential

-In this paper, we analyze the deterministic dynamics of an initially concentrated suspension of particles as it spreads in free space due to power-law repulsive potentials, $U \propto 1/r^k$ (known as Riesz gases \cite{lewin2022coulomb,serfaty2024lecturescoulombrieszgases} for Newtonian particles).
+In this Letter, we analyze the deterministic dynamics of an initially concentrated suspension of particles as it spreads in free space due to power law repulsive potentials, $U \propto 1/r^k$ (known as Riesz gases \cite{lewin2022coulomb,serfaty2024lecturescoulombrieszgases} for Newtonian particles).
 Here, we assume that the system is overdamped.
-The exponent, $k$, and the dimension, $d$, classify the interaction: for $k>d$, the interaction is short-ranged, as particles interact with their nearest neighbors.
-Common examples are magnetic dipoles \cite{baranov2008theoretical, landau2013electrodynamics}, or Rydberg interactions \cite{gallagher1988rydberg}; for $k\leq d$, the interaction is long-ranged, and spans the system size~\cite{binney1992theory, campa2009statistical}, as encountered in a myriad places includsing plasmas \cite{nicholson1983introduction}, superfluids \cite{kosterlitz2018ordering}, and cold atoms \cite{zhang2017observation}.
-Similar mathematical models are used in random matrices \cite{dyson1962brownian}.
-As we will show, the dynamical evolution of the density profile is captured by three regimes: (i) origin-centered for $k> d-2$, (ii) constant for $k = d-2$, and (iii) boundary-centered for $k<d-2$ (resembling the coffee-ring effect \cite{deegan1997capillary}).
+The exponent, $k$, and the dimension, $d$, classify the interaction: for $k>d$ the interaction is short-ranged, as particles interact with their nearest neighbors.
+Common examples are magnetic dipoles \cite{baranov2008theoretical, landau2013electrodynamics}, or Rydberg interactions \cite{gallagher1988rydberg}; for $k\leq d$, the interaction is long-ranged and spans the system size~\cite{binney1992theory, campa2009statistical}, as in, e.g., plasmas \cite{nicholson1983introduction}, superfluids \cite{kosterlitz2018ordering}, and cold atoms \cite{zhang2017observation}, and is commonly used in random matrices \cite{dyson1962brownian}.
+As we will show, the dynamical evolution of the density profile is captured by three regimes: (i) origin centered for $k> d-2$, (ii) constant for $k = d-2$, and (iii) boundary centered for $k<d-2$ (resembling the coffee-ring effect \cite{deegan1997capillary}).
 These regimes exhibit vastly different relaxation times when two suspensions collide.
-Namely, for $k<d-2$ we observe a power law retention of the initial conditions, relaxing extremely slowly towards an isotropic absorbing steady state, obtaining a long time memory of the initial conditions.
-Such memory retention and slow relaxation were observed in other systems of long range interactions, such as in sheared suspensions \cite{keim2019memory}, crumpled paper \cite{shohat2023logarithmic}, or globally coupled spin systems \cite{mukamel2005breaking, gupta2010slow}.
+Namely, for strongly long-ranged potentials with $k<d-2$ we observe a power law retention of the initial conditions, relaxing extremely slowly toward an isotropic absorbing state.
+Such memory retention and slow relaxation were observed in other systems of long-range interactions, such as in sheared suspensions \cite{keim2011generic, keim2019memory}, crumpled paper \cite{shohat2023logarithmic}, or globally coupled spin systems \cite{mukamel2005breaking, gupta2010slow}.